-2 Lead is not present in the drinking water that is treated and delivered to your home.
+Lead is not present in the drinking water that is treated and delivered to your home.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-The Eric County Water Authority is responsible for providing high quality drinking water that is entrated and delivered to your home.
-Lead in drinking water is primarily from materials and components.
-Men your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing ing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+The Eric County Water Authority is responsible for providing high quality drinking water has been sitting for several hours, you can minimize the potential for lead exposure by flushing ingour top for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize the puer level presented represents the 90th percentile is a value on a scale of 100 that indicates a percent of a distribution that is equal to or below it.
+Information on lead in drinking water, testing methods, and steps you can take to minimize the power is available from the Safe Drinking Water Hotline (800-426-4791) or at www.epa.gov/ safewater/lead.
+The level presented represents the 90th percentile is a value on a scale of 100 that indicates a percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead or cooper values detected in the water system.
-In this case, 52 samples were collected in the water system and the 90th percentile value for lead was the eighth highest value (7.8 ug/L).
+In this case, 52 samples were collected in the water system and the 90th percentile value for lead was the eighth highest value (7.8 ug/1).

-3 Turbidity is a measure of the cloudiness of water.
-ECWA monitors turbidity because it is a good inclicator of the effectiveness of our filtration system.
+Turbidity is a measure of the cloudiness of water.
+ECWA monitors turbidity because it is a good indicator of the effectiveness of our filtration system.
 Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for bacterial growth.
 State regulations require that the delivered water turbidity must always be below 1 NTU in the combined filter effluent.
 The regulations also require that 95% of the turbidity samples collected from that point have measurements below 0.3 NTU.
 The maximum turbidity allowed in the distribution system is 5 NTU.

-Organic Compounds Violation Yes/No Sample Date (or date of high- est detection) MCL (ug/liter) MCLG (ug/liter) Level Detected (ug/liter) Sources in Drinking Water Total Trihalomethanes4 No 8/16 LRAA = 80 NE 13 - 108 ug/liter; LRAA = 65 By-product of water disinfection (chlorination) Total Haloacetic Acids 5 No 8/16 LRAA = 60 NE 7 - 69 ug/liter; LRAA = 49 By-product of water disinfection (chlorination)
+Organic Compounds Violation (or Sample Date or date of high- est detection) MCL (ug/liter) MCLG (ug/liter) Level Detected (ug/liter) Sources in Drinking Water Total Trihalomethanes4,6 No 2/17 LRAA = 80 NE 11 - 85 ug/liter; LRAA = 71 By-product of water disinfection (chlorination) Total Haloacetic Acids No 2/17 LRAA = 60 NE 7 - 47 ug/liter; LRAA = 46 By-product of water disinfection (chlorination) Total Trihalomethanes No 2/17 NE 7 F F F F F F F F F F

-4 Trihalomethanes are byproducts of the water disinfection process that occur when natural organic compounds react with the chlorine required to kill harmful organisms in the water.
-Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
-The level detected is the highest single location's running annual average (65 ug/L).
-6 Haloacetic acids are byproducts of the water disinfection process required to kill harmful organisms.
-Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-The level detected is the highest single location's running annual average (45 ug/L).
+Trihalamenthanes are byproducts of the water disinfection process that occur when natural organic compounds react with the chlorine required to kill harmful organisms in the water.
+Some people who drink water containing trihalomenthanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
+The level detected is the highest single location's running annual average (71 ug/L), Holacetic acids are byproducts of the water disinfection process required to kill harmful organisms.
+Some people who drink water containing trihalocatic acids in excess of the MCL over many years may have an increased risk of getting cancer.
+The level detected represents the system's highest single location's running annual average (44 ug/L).
+A monitoring and reporting violation was issued in quarter two of 2017 for failure to sample and report a result for the Eden 3 Tank.
+The tank and sample site were out of service for routine maintenance.
+The tank was placed back in service and